-|Event Begins||Event Ends||Registration Deadline||Registration|
+|Event Date||Event Time||Registration Deadline||Registration|

-This new four-week, self-paced course provides an overview of the international enrollment management cycle and effective recruitment strategies at each phase.
+This four-week, self-paced course provides an overview of the international enrollment management cycle and effective recruitment strategies at each phase.
 Participants are guided through the steps required to build a successful international student recruitment plan and are given the opportunity to develop a customized recruitment plan for their institution.
 Topics covered include analyzing markets, evaluating recruitment strategies, collaborating with internal and external partners, and developing marketing and communications plans.

-New and experienced international student recruitment and admissions professionals seeking to improve their understanding of international student recruitment plans and the international enrollment cycle.
+This course is for new and experienced international student recruitment and admissions professionals seeking to improve their understanding of international student recruitment plans and the international enrollment cycle.

 - Identify the foundations of international student recruitment and the components of a recruitment and communications plan.